 Skip to Content

-Christmas Card Day – Learn Facts about Christmas Cards & Their History
+Christmas Card Day – Learn Fun Facts and Get Ways to Celebrate

-Christmas Card Day is finally here!
-As we get closer to December 25, it’s time to celebrate one of the traditions of Christmas – sending holiday cards to your loved ones!
+It’s time to celebrate Christmas Card Day which falls annually on December 9th!
+It reminds us to celebrate one of the most special traditions of Christmas – sending holiday cards to your friends and family!

 A blue background with a white piece of parchment on it with a text overlay that reads "Christmas Card Day, Christmas card history and facts about Christmas cards" on it, surrounded by pinecones, greenery, ornaments and a bokeh.

-When you drop your Christmas cards in the mailbox, don’t forget to mail your Christmas lists to Santa’s address at the North Pole!
+When you drop your Christmas cards in the mailbox, don’t forget to mail your Christmas lists to Santa’s address at the North Pole, where he’s been making his naughty and nice lists.

 An early Christmas card with Santa hauling presents outside a house surrounded by two baby angels to celebrate Christmas card history.